kennja05/trip-tracker-fe/README.md

 *Background

 When planning a trip a lot of people like to make a budget for their expenses.
 Someone like myself could budget $500 for food and $1000 for the hotel stay, or a better planner than I might want to build out a table with various types of expenses detailing exactly how much will be spent for each expense.
 I would say that either way is fine, but something that many would not consider during the planning process of a trip to the foreign country, is that the exchange rate of the United States Dollar to the foreign currency is constantly changing.
-Now all of the sudden that dinner that I had planned for 30 euros, which originally was going to cost me 54 USD will now coast me 55 USD!
+Now all of the sudden that dinner that I had planned for 30 euros, which originally was going to cost me 54 USD will now cost me 55 USD!

 On a small scale I think we can all agree that it will not have that much of an effect.
 However, what if we were going to stay for a long time, or were planning a stay in a high-end boutique hotel?
 That 1.8% change that I mentioned above could start to make a difference once the scope of the spending gets larger.